artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 * You can exclude shipping for one, several or all shipping classes.
 * You can exclude user roles.
 * You can hide payment gateways.
+* You can hide shipping methods from the same shipping zone.
 * You can show a custom icon image.
 * You can show the estimated delivery time.
 * Fully compatible with [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/) plugin.